NeoMutt: Terminal-Native Email for the Keyboard-Driven Developer

 "<enter-command>unset wait_key<enter>\

-<pipe-message>python ~/.config/neomutt/viewmailattachments.py 2>/dev/null\n &<enter>" \
+<pipe-message>python ~/.config/neomutt/scripts/viewmailattachments.py 2>/dev/null\n &<enter>" \

 "View HTML email in browser"